-Lake Mead houseboat rentals come in different sizes, though even the smallest six-person boats offer all the comforts you’ll need for a few nights on the water.
-Larger boats with room for up to 22 guests are also available, these vessels coming complete with a full kitchen, air-conditioning, and onboard entertainment in the form of gas grills, water slides, and TVs.
-All of the houseboats feature an outdoor living space, typically provided by roof decks and/or sun canopies, while luxury options often include a hot tub too.
+Lake Mead houseboat rentals come in different sizes, though even the smallest 6-person boats offer all the comforts you’ll need for a few nights on the water.
+Larger boats with room for up to 22 guests are also available, coming complete with a full kitchen, air conditioning, gas grills, and onboard entertainment in the form of water slides and TVs.
+All of the houseboats feature an outdoor living space, typically covered by roof decks and/or sun canopies, while luxury options often include a hot tub, too.

-Best time to enjoy houseboat vacations on Lake Mead
+When to book houseboat vacations on Lake Mead

-Give or take a few thunderstorms, summer rentals at Lake Mead all but guarantee a good time – though the slightly cooler climes of spring and fall, not to mention the lower houseboat rental cost, also hold plenty of appeal.
+Give or take a few thunderstorms, summer rentals at Lake Mead all but guarantee a good time—though the slightly cooler weather of spring and fall, and lower houseboat rental costs, also hold plenty of appeal.
 Although operating on off-season hours during these shoulder months, the lake’s marinas still open daily to offer both food and fuel to boaters.
 Chilly nighttime temperatures over the winter see activities on Lake Mead drop to a minimum.

 Where to rent a houseboat on Lake Mead?

-Several marinas dot the lake’s 550 miles of pristine shoreline, with most offering some sort of sea-worthy rentals, whether that be jet skis, pontoon boats, or kayaks.
-Houseboat rentals, on the other hand, usually chug out of Callville Bay on the lake’s northwestern side – the well-equipped marina here catering to the needs of both boaters and those staying in the Callville Bay RV Park.
+Several marinas dot the lake’s 550 miles of pristine shoreline, with most offering some sort of sea-worthy rentals, whether that be personal watercraft, pontoon boats, or kayaks.
+Houseboat rentals, on the other hand, usually chug out of Callville Bay on the lake’s northwestern side, with the well-equipped marina here catering to the needs of both boaters and those staying in the Callville Bay RV Park.